About the Seals

 Seals can be seen year-round at Hilbre Island, but they're most visible during:

-- Low tide: When seals haul out on the rocks to rest
+When seals haul out on the rocks to rest and bask in the sun

-- Early morning or late afternoon: When seals are most active
+When seals are most active and moving around

-- Pup season (September - November): When seal pups are born and visible
+When seal pups are born and visible on the rocks

 Best Viewing Spots

-- North side of Hilbre Island: Often the best spot for seal watching
+Often the best spot for seal watching -- popular haul-out area

-- Rocky areas: Where seals haul out to rest
+Where seals haul out to rest -- look for groups on flat rocks

-- Keep a distance of at least 50 meters from seals
+- Keep at least 50 metres from seals at all times

-- Never approach seals - let them approach you if they choose
+- Never approach -- let them come to you

-- Keep noise to a minimum to avoid disturbing them
+- Keep noise minimal to avoid disturbing them

 - Never feed the seals